tc39/proposal-ses/README.md

-good `Date` constructor and `Math.random` function, makes a new frozen-enough lightweight realm, that can be used as if it is an immutable root realm -- as a spawning root for making lightweight children realms.
+good `Date` constructor and `Math.random` function, makes a new frozen-enough lightweight realm, that can be used as if it is an immutable root realm -- as a spawning root for making lightweight child realms.
 These children are separated-enough from each other, if one is not worried about non-overt channels.
 Unlike the lightweight realms directly descendant from an immutable root realm, children spawned from a common cold realm share a fully functional `Date` and